renatomatos79/playground/lesson-005/readme.txt

 2. Create a new terminal using Add new instance button

-3. Run the code below to run a Redis container
+3. Run the code below in order to run a Redis container

 $ docker run --name redisserver -d -p 6379:6379 redis Unable to find image 'redis:latest' locally